+\vpara{Language Model Prompting.} GPT-3 \cite{brown2020language} uses in-context examples \cite{liu2021makes,zhao2021calibrate} as a way of prompting to transfer knowledge from pretraining to downstream tasks. \citet{schick2020small} proposed to use cloze patterns, which removes the constraint that the masked token is the last token of the sentence.
+This further minimizes the gap between pretraining and downstream tasks.
+To improve prompting for NLU, recent works have proposed methods to automatically search for high-performing prompts by mining the training corpus \cite{jiang2020can}, gradient-based search \cite{shin2020autoprompt}, or using pretrained generative models \cite{gao2020making}.
+Our approach is different from these prior works in that we resort to using continuous prompt embeddings, which are found to be complementary to discrete prompts in our experiments.

+Recently, some concurrent works also proposed the use of continuous prompts.
+Prefix-tuning ~\cite{li2021prefix} adds continuous prompts at the beginning of the sequence for each layer.
+In contrast to our work, prefix-tuning targets natural language generation tasks.

+In the area of NLU, a few concurrent methods were proposed based on continuous prompts, focusing on improving knowledge probing \cite{Qin2021LearningHT,Zhong2021FactualPI}. \citet{Lester2021ThePO} showed that with large pretrained models, only tuning continuous prompts with a frozen language model achieves comparable performance to full-model tuning.

+Compared to these concurrent works on NLU, P-Tuning reaches a unique conclusion that continuous prompts improve performance and stabilize training with either frozen or tuned models under both the few-shot and fully-supervised settings.
+For example, no concurrent works have shown that continuous prompts can improve performance with a tuned language model.
+Technically, P-Tuning also has a few unique designs such as using hybrid continuous-discrete prompts and employing a prompt encoder.

-Since the birth of language models, researchers have observed that they not only learn contextualized text representations but also various types and amounts of knowledge, including linguistic and world knowledge. ~\cite{hewitt2019structural} demonstrates that contextualized representation produced by language models can form a parsing tree in the embedding space. ~\cite{vig2019multiscale, clark2019does} look into the multi-head attention internal transformers and discover that certain attention heads may correspond to some grammatical functions, including co-reference and noun modifiers.
+\vpara{Knowledge in Language Models.} Self-supervised~\cite{liu2020self} pre-trained language models~\cite{han2021pre} including GPT~\cite{radford2019language}, BERT~\cite{devlin2018bert}, XLNet~\cite{yang2019xlnet}, RoBERTa~\cite{liu2019roberta} have been observed to learn not only contextualized text representations but also linguistic and world knowledge. ~\cite{hewitt2019structural} demonstrates that contextualized representations produced by language models can form a parse tree in the embedding space. ~\cite{vig2019multiscale, clark2019does} look into the multi-head attention patterns within transformers and discover that certain attention heads may correspond to some grammatical functions, including co-reference and noun modifiers.